gohugoio/hugo/content/getting-started/configuration.md

 buildDrafts (false)
 : Include drafts when building.

+buildExpired  (false)
+: Include content already expired.

 buildFuture (false)
 : Include content with publishdate in the future.

-buildExpired  (false)
-: Include content already expired.

-relativeURLs (false)
-: Enable this to make all relative URLs relative to content root.
-Note that this does not affect absolute URLs.

 canonifyURLs (false)
 : Enable to turn relative URLs into absolute.